§ 1: Name and home area of the Association

 a) Responsibility for setting up and administering the Association falls to the Governing Board.

-b) The Governing Board consists of the six Ordinary Representatives each representing a Nordic country (i.e. Denmark, Estonia, Finland, Iceland, Norway, Sweden) and six Supplementary Representatives (one for each of the regular board members and representing the same country).
+b) The Governing Board consists of the eight Ordinary Representatives each representing a Nordic country (i.e. Denmark, Estonia, Finland, Iceland, Latvia, Lithuania, Norway, Sweden) and eight Supplementary Representatives (one for each of the regular board members and representing the same country).

 c) The board can also appoint an Organizational Assistant to help with practicalities on a regular basis.